jmeinken/story-canvas/README.md

 	<link rel="stylesheet" href="story-canvas/story-canvas.css">
 	```

-3. Create your story.
+3. In the `<head>` section of your web page, create your story.
 Note that you can only have one story canvas on a web page.

 	```html
 	<script type="text/javascript">